d3alek/TheHunt---Interactive-graphical-platform-for-AI-Experiments/README.md

 Current issues - many
 --------------------------------
   * Documentation is non existent - the code is supposed to be as readable as possible though.
 Still, a priority.
-  * Some game features are missing, like HUD and persistent state.
-As soon I develop these I will release the game to the Android Market for all to enjoy
+  * Some game features are missing, like a HUD.
+As soon as these are implemented I will release the game to the Android Market for all to enjoy
-  * Some parts of the code require major refactoring, but it is work in progress!
+  * Some parts of the code require major refactoring

 Project structure